By Mallory Tamillo, LSW, Virtual Adolescent Group Therapist

 - Creating art is a great way to connect with Wise Mind and practice being fully present in the moment.
 Consider painting, drawing, or coloring what each “mind” looks like for you.

 - Writing about our day-to-day, either in the present moment or reflecting later, helps bring awareness to our thoughts, emotions, and experiences.
-This can also help us recognize what we can and cannot control, what state of mind we are in, and what is meaningful to move toward.
+This can also help us recognize what we can and cannot control, our state of mind, and what is meaningful to move toward.

 The more we practice these techniques, the more we can activate the Wise Mind already within us to effectively cope with situations in our day-to-day lives.